pirovc/ganon/README.md

 ganon classify --db-prefix            db1     db2      db3 \
                --hierarchy-labels 1_first 1_first 2_second \
                --rel-cutoff             1     0.5     0.25 \
-               --abs-filter             0                1 \
+               --rel-filter           0.1              0.5 \
-               -r reads.fq.gz
+               --single-reads reads.fq.gz
 ```

 In this example, classification will be performed with different `--rel-cutoff` for each database.
-For each hierarchy levels (`1_first` and `2_second`) a different `--abs-filter` will be used.
+For each hierarchy levels (`1_first` and `2_second`) a different `--rel-filter` will be used.

 ## Choosing/explaining parameters